home-assistant/home-assistant.io/source/_integrations/onewire.markdown

 - <a name="note_5">Bridge devices have no sensors</a>.
 The `aux` and `main` branches are searched for additional 1-wire devices during discovery.

-- <a name="note_6">Multisensors manufactures by Embedded Data Systems.
-Currently only EDS0068 (temperature/humidity/barometric pressure/light) is supported.
+- <a name="note_6">Multisensors manufactured by Embedded Data Systems</a>.
+Currently only EDS0066 (temperature/barometric pressure) and EDS0068 (temperature/humidity/barometric pressure/light) are supported.

 ## Interfacing with the 1-wire bus